hodooos/Props-count/README.md

 ``📮`` If you have any questions, please contact me on discord: hodos#8161

-``🌀`` You can join 🌀SonicDev if you want me to make other addons. https://discord.gg/pbrH8Sz
+``🌀`` You can join 🌀SonicDev if you want me to make other addons: https://discord.gg/pbrH8Sz.